It is a simple program that duplicates a file or directory giving the duplicate same name except for an incremented version number. E.g.

 It can also be integrated with the operating system's GUI file manager to give a simple mouse-operation way of updating the version number & leaving a back-up under the old number whilst opening a file.
-(There are instructions here for installing it into the M$ Windows Explorer GUI but it is almost certainly possible (probably easier!) to do likewise on KDE Konqueror, Gnome Nautilus, Mac OX Finder etc.).
+(There are instructions here for installing it into the Microsoft Windows Explorer GUI but it is almost certainly possible (probably easier!) to do likewise on KDE Konqueror, Gnome Nautilus, Mac OX Finder etc.).

 A Perl interpreter.

-Instructions for installing it as GUI context menu add-on are only here for M$ Win32 Explorer.
+Instructions for installing it as GUI context menu add-on are only here for Microsoft Win32 Explorer.
 It is almost certainly possible (and probably easier!) on Unixy operating systems but I have not yet tried it.

 Run it in the normal Perl fashion ( '

 name of the program followed by parameters).
 It takes only one parameter, the